RTMP vs. RTSP: Which Streaming Protocol is Right for You?

 Wondering what RTSP is used for?
 RTSP, also known as Real-Time Streaming Protocol, is a lesser-known protocol for streaming video online.

 This protocol was designed to control the streaming media servers, used in entertainment and communications systems.
-RTSP servers sit between the live stream and the viewer, issuing “play,” “pause” and “record” commands.
+RTSP servers sit between the live stream and the viewer, ensuring smooth communication among media players and servers and allowing viewers to issue “play,” “pause” and “record” commands while live streaming.

 When the RTSP controls the server-to-client connection, video-on-demand streams are used; when it controls the client-to-server connection, RTSP utilizes voice recording streams.